 1. Lack of capacity (staff, funding, etc) Perhaps the biggest drawback is lack of capacity.
 Interviewees noted that many organizations are too small to collaborate in a meaningful way.
-2. Sharing power and credit within a net- work Sharing credit with others for an accomplishment or handing over autonomy for direction or decisions can be tough for any organization and was identified as a barrier.
-3. Differing moti- vations, goals, and strategies Organizational cultures and grant funding requirements can restrict collaborative opportunities.
+2. Sharing power and credit within a network Sharing credit with others for an accomplishment or handing over autonomy for direction or decisions can be tough for any organization and was identified as a barrier.
+3. Differing motivations, goals, and strategies Organizational cultures and grant funding requirements can restrict collaborative opportunities.
 What data is in this chart?
 This data summarizes the analysis of the qualitative interviews, coded for themes that highlighted the barriers and drawbacks to collaboration.
 What do we learn from this chart?
-There are several barriers to more widespread collaboration that are both universal (capacity, sharing power and credit) and unique to the history and circumstances of the region Key Interpretation Collaborative efforts are embedded in a particular culture that influences ideas about leadership that are effective, attribution, teamwork, and process.
-Given the particularities of the history of conservation being litigious and hard fought, culti- vating a culture of collaborative conservation is necessary.
+There are several barriers to more widespread collaboration that are both universal (capacity, sharing power and credit) and unique to the history and circumstances of the region Key Interpretation Collaborative efforts are embedded in a particular culture.
+That culture has ideas about what makes effective leadership, how to attribute success, and what is good process.
+Given the history of conservation being litigious, cultivating a culture of collaborative conservation is necessary.
 This takes time.
 Recommendation Continue working together to build trust.
-A foundation of trust is critical for large- scale collaboration.
+A foundation of trust is critical for large-

-How Are We Collaborating?
+6. How Are We Collaborating?